Tom Middleton (Canadian singer)

 Tom Middleton is a Canadian pop singer from Victoria, British Columbia.

-His first band, The Marquis, broke up in 1969.
-He struck out on his own, becoming a mainstay on the Vancouver circuit while writing material.
-He connected with manager Howard Leese in 1972, signed a deal with Columbia Records, and went into the studio with producer Mike Flicker to record the album It Wouldn't Have Made Any Difference, which was released in May 1973.
-The title track, interpolated with "Lovelight Suite," made the Canadian top 40 for a month.
+Tom Middleton's first band, The Marquis, broke up in 1969.
+In the summer of 1971, Middleton approached Michael Easton, a local Victoria broadcaster, for help entering the recording industry.
+Easton became Middleton's manager, which led to the signing of a contract with Columbia records.
+Middleton recorded the album It Wouldn't Have Made Any Difference, which was released in May 1973.
+The title track made the Canadian top 40 for a month.

-He released his sophomore record, "One Night Lovers," in early 1976 after the title track peaked at #35.
+Middleton released his second album, One Night Lovers, in early 1976 after the title track peaked at #35.
 It was followed by "I Need A Harbour For My Soul," backed with "I'll Comfort You," which charted.
-In late 1976, Middleton was dropped by Columbia Records and he retired a few months later.
+In late 1976, Middleton was dropped by Columbia Records, and he retired a few months later.

-Middleton reunited The Marquis in 1990 for a fundraiser for a boys' soccer team and he would perform on and off for the next few years.
-He still occasionally makes appearances on the west coast, playing blues and jazz festivals as well as occasional club dates.
+Middleton reunited The Marquis in 1990 for a fundraiser for a boys' soccer team, and he would perform on and off for the next few years.
+He still occasionally makes appearances on the West Coast, playing blues and jazz festivals as well as occasional club dates.